mberhault/go-sct/README.md

 SCTs are verified using the following:
 - extract SCTs from x509 certificate or TLS extension
-- lookup corresponding log in the [Chrome CT log list](https://www.certificate-transparency.org/known-logs), specifically `https://www.gstatic.com/ct/log_list/v2/log_list.json`
+- lookup corresponding log in the [Chrome CT log list](https://www.certificate-transparency.org/known-logs), specifically `https://www.gstatic.com/ct/log_list/v2/log_list.json`, log must be qualified (qualified, usable, or read-only)
 - verify SCT signature using the log's public key
 - check the log for inclusion